 More complicated schedule settings can be found by clicking the “Advanced settings…” link.

 Add E-mail Notifications

 You can turn on the e-mail notification and receive emails if the maintenance job is successful or fail.

 Add Maintenance Scripts

-As you can see, all process will take about few minutes and your SqlBak maintenance job will work according to the selected schedule.
+As you can see, all the settings take about a few minutes and your SqlBak maintenance job will work according to the selected schedule.